-A: One-night stays are always available during the week (Sunday-Thursday nights), and sometimes on weekends; however, single-night Friday or Saturday stays may not be available for booking until the same day or one day before, always subject to occupancy.
+A: One-night stays are available during the week, except for major holidays, and sometimes on weekends; however, single-night Friday or Saturday stays may not be available for booking until the same day or one day before, always subject to occupancy.

 Q: What time is check-in?
 Check-out?

 A: Our standard check-in time is between 4:00 and 9:00 p.m.
 If you expect to arrive in the area early, please plan on having lunch in one of our local eateries, browsing some of the many shops or produce stands, or otherwise spending a relaxed afternoon in the Hickory Nut Gorge.
 In order to provide the best service to all of our guests, we generally do not offer early check-in; in the case where it is possible, a minimum $25 fee will apply.
 Please inquire at the time of booking.
 Check-out time is 11:00 a.m.